perfsonar/docs/install_debian.rst

   * ls-registration daemon
   * regular-testing daemon
   * oppd
-  * toolkit-security containing iptables rules to protect your node
+  * toolkit-security containing iptables rules to protect your node, see :doc:`manage_security` for more details
-  * toolkit-sysctl fine tuning your host for better performance measurements
+  * toolkit-sysctl fine tuning your host for better performance measurements, see :doc:`manage_tuning` for more details

 Configuration
 =============